electronut/ElectronutLabs-bluey/blackmagic-prog.md

 1. One STM32F103 "Blue Pill"
 2. One cheap ST-Link V2 clone
 3. [STM32 ST-Link Utility][2] from ST Microelectronics.
-4. Install the GNU ARM Embedded toolchain and the Nordic nRF5 SDK.
+4. GNU ARM Embedded toolchain and the Nordic nRF5 SDK.
 Read our [SDk setup guide](nrf5-sdk-setup.md) for instructions.
+5. Black Magic Probe firmware.

 (Why not just use two ST-Link V2s?
 Well, because some of those use the STMF32F101 chip, and we need STM32F103 to ensure that Black Magic Probe firmware